ops-ai/Toggly.FeatureManagement/Toggly.FeatureManagement.NET/README.md

 2. Keep your Toggly app key secure
 3. Consider using environment-specific settings
 4. Monitor logs for signature verification failures
+5. Use key whitelisting in production environments
+6. Regularly rotate signing keys

 This ensures that your feature flags are securely managed and protected against tampering.